MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security.md

 ### Protect identities
 This section discusses how to use Windows Admin Center to protect privileged identities:

 - **Access control** can improve the security of your management landscape.
-Windows Admin Center defines two roles for access to the gateway service: gateway users and gateway administrators.
+If you're using a Windows Admin Center server (vs. running on a Windows 10 PC), you can control two levels of access to Windows Admin Center itself: gateway users and gateway administrators.
 Gateway administrator identity provider options include:
     - Active Directory or local machine groups to enforce smartcard authentication.
     - Azure Active Directory to enforce conditional access and multifactor authentication.